The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 But, as for everything: balance.

-Gottman’s research clearly shows that men who resist women’s influence end up with terrible relationships.
+Gottman’s research shows that men resisting women’s influence have worse relationships.

 Reading “The Rational Male” it felt to me like the leadership advocated in there was more of a “my leadership against you”.